project-march/ProjectMarch/doc/development/testing.rst

 1. Unit tests (library level)
 2. Integration tests (node level)

-Also see the `ROS wiki on testing <https://wiki.ros.org/Quality/Tutorials/UnitTesting>`_.
+Also, see the `ROS wiki on testing <https://wiki.ros.org/Quality/Tutorials/UnitTesting>`_.
 The unit tests are different for C++ and python projects.
 C++ projects use the `gtest <https://github.com/google/googletest>`_ framework, whereas Python projects use `unittest <http://pythontesting.net/framework/unittest/unittest-introduction/>`_.